-As stated in the Faculty Handbook: Tenure is a status granted in the academic community to faculty members who have proved themselves over a period of time.
+As stated in the Faculty Handbook:

+Tenure is a status granted in the academic community to faculty members who have proved themselves over a period of time.
 Tenured faculty may expect to continue in their academic positions unless adequate cause for dismissal is demonstrated in a fair, objective hearing; according to the procedure of due process.

 Only full-time faculty and administrative personnel holding academic rank above the instructor level may gain tenure.
-Notice of tenure will be given through the executive vice chancellor and provost.
+Notice of tenure will be given through the Provost and Executive Vice Chancellor for Academic Affairs and Research, and the Chancellor.

 Persons initially appointed as professors, associate professors, or assistant professors must be reviewed for tenure no later than the completion of their sixth year of service at Arkansas State University, and tenure must be granted with the start of their seventh year of service at A-State.
-When warranted by an individual's record and experience, a prospective faculty member may negotiate the terms of initial employment with regard to tenure status and academic rank.
-Such an agreement must be based on the thorough review and positive recommendations of the Department PRT Committee.
-Documentation of the negotiated terms authorizing application for early tenure and/or promotion must be in writing and signed by the dean of the college, by the executive vice chancellor and provost, and the chancellor of the university.
+When warranted by an individual's record and experience, a prospective faculty member may negotiate the terms of initial employment regarding tenure status and academic rank.
+Such an agreement must be based on the thorough review and positive recommendations of the

+Department PRT Committee.
+Documentation of the negotiated terms authorizing application for early tenure and/or promotion must be in writing and signed by the Dean of the college, the Provost and Executive Vice Chancellor for Academic Affairs and Research, and the Chancellor of the university.
 No obligation to grant tenure is implied by such an agreement.

-The Department PRT Committee will review annually the progress towards tenure of pretenured faculty and will prepare written recommendations regarding retention that will be forwarded to the department chair and the candidate.
-The chair will review the retention recommendations, add his or her own recommendations, and send them to the dean for consideration.
-A Comprehensive Pre-Tenure Review will be implemented that will be completed in the third year of employment at A-State for all pre-tenure faculty regardless of rank.
+The Department PRT Committee will review annually the progress towards tenure of pretenured faculty and will prepare written recommendations regarding retention that will be forwarded to the Department Chair and the candidate.
+The Chair will review the retention recommendations, add their recommendations, and send them to the Dean for consideration.
+A Comprehensive Pre-Tenure Review will be implemented and completed in the third year of employment at A-State for all pre-tenure faculty, regardless of rank.
 This review will require that all third-year pre-tenure faculty members submit documentation of performance in the areas of teaching, scholarly activities, and service using the tenure application format.
-The Department PRT Committee, the department chair, and the dean will formally review this documentation and provide appropriate feedback to each third-year, pre-tenure faculty member regarding their progress toward tenure.
-Pre-tenure faculty will be evaluated for tenure and promotion based on the department, college and university criteria in place during their third year of employment on a pre-tenure appointment.
-Since it is unusual for a faculty member to amass a record of performance that reflects exemplary productivity in less time than the standard probationary period, accelerated tenure is rare; however, any faculty member has the right to submit an application seeking tenure during any application period in which they can clearly demonstrate meeting the performance criteria that would be expected during the mandatory review.
-If a faculty member fails to earn tenure in this accelerated review cycle, he/she may apply for tenure again only in the sixth year of the pre-tenure cycle.
+The Department PRT Committee, the Department Chair, and the Dean will formally review this documentation and provide appropriate feedback to each third-year, pre-tenure faculty member regarding their progress toward tenure.
+Pre-tenure faculty will be evaluated for tenure and promotion based on the department, college, and university criteria in place during their third year of employment on a pre-tenure appointment.

+Since it is unusual for a faculty member to amass a performance record reflecting exemplary productivity in less time than the standard probationary period, accelerated tenure is rare.
+However, any faculty member has the right to submit an application seeking tenure during any application period in which they can clearly demonstrate meeting the performance criteria expected during the mandatory review.
+If a faculty member fails to earn tenure in this accelerated review cycle, they may apply for tenure again only in the sixth year of the pretenure cycle.